Kegbot/kegbot-server/docs/source/pycore-guide/run-daemons.rst

 Kegbot Server set up for reporting drinks.
 After all, Kegbot Core needs something to talk to.
 Refer to :ref:`server-guide` if necessary.

-All Pykeg programs are installed when you install Kegbot Server, but you may need to adjust your terminal in order to use them.
-Refer to :ref:`run-virtualenv` if necessary.

 Common Options
 --------------

-Each Pykeg program supports some common flags on the command line, in
+Each Kegbot program supports some common flags on the command line, in
 particular:

 **--help**